 Some Key Compounds Found in Mouth Washes

 Xylitol is a sugar alcohol found in some fruits and vegetables in small amounts.
 It is not the same as the alcohol that is in alcoholic beverages.
 It gives sweetness with fewer calories than what sugar provides and doesn’t raise blood sugar levels.
 Its source can be from Birch and Beechwood trees or from xylan, which is a plant fiber.
-It has beneficial properties such as supporting the body’s inflammatory response.

 Xylitol has been used extensively studied during the last 45 years or so specifically for dental health.
 It has been accepted as a natural approved sweetener by the U.S. Food and Drug Administration (FDA) and the American Academy of Pediatric Dentistry (Nayak PA et al, 2014).

 Xylitol is also beneficial to protect the teeth.
 There is a plaque that can form on teeth from food and drinks and can form along the gum line of your mouth and between your teeth.
-Xylitol has been shown to help protect.

 It has been used over a thousand years and it has been stated that when the early European settlers traveled to North America they brought peppermint plants.
 Although, it was noted that Native Americans had already used mint for medicinal purposes.

-One of the most popular uses of peppermint oil is to freshen breath.
+One of the most popular uses of peppermint oil is to freshen your breath.
 The oil itself kills bacteria and fungus, both of which can cause infections in the mouth or lead to the development of cavities.
-Peppermint oil is especially effective against particular anaerobic type bacteria, which spread in low oxygen environments.
+Peppermint oil is especially effective against particular anaerobic type bacteria, which spread in low-oxygen environments.
 These include the spaces between teeth or under the gum line where cavities can develop.

 The Aloe vera (Aloe barbadensis) plant is a succulent species from the genus Aloe.
 It is originally found in the Arabian Peninsula, but grows wild in many tropical regions.
 The name Aloe is derived from the Arabic word “Alloeh,” which means shining, bitter substance and “vera” in Latin means true.

-It contains bioactives such as aloin, aloeemodin, aloemannan, acemannan, flavonoids, saponins, sterols, vitamins and other.
+It contains bioactives such as aloin, aloeemodin, aloemannan, acemannan, flavonoids, saponins, sterols, vitamins and others.
 It has been used for its health attributes all over the world including in Asia, Egypt, South Africa, India, North America and Mexico.
-It actually has been studied in humans added to a mouthwash and has demonstrated beneficial results.
+It actually has been studied in humans added to mouthwash and has demonstrated beneficial results.
 It has been shown to help clean the teeth.
 Research has shown that it helps to protect against bacteria.

 Colloidal silver is a mineral that provides suspended silver particles in a liquid.
 It has been used for thousands of years and is believed to have supporting benefits in a mouthwash.